 Signs of the COVID -19 pandemic first appeared in California in February 2020.
 Shortly after that, Governor Newsom issued a statewide safer-at-home order for all residents in response to the pandemic.
-While water utility services are considered essential and exempt from the Governor's order, the District, in an abundance of caution, immediately began transitioning staff to a teleworking schedule with minimal disruption in essential service delivery.
-However, the safer-at-home restrictions, still in effect through the end of the fiscal year, caused the cancellation of planned events and projects that involve face-to-face encounters.
+While water utility services are considered essential and exempt from the Governor's order, the District, in an abundance of caution, immediately began transitioning staff to a split teleworking schedule with minimal disruption in essential service delivery.
+The District has followed and continues to follow the state's guidelines to safeguard the health of customers and employees.
+While some restrictions were lifted then reinstated, some still in effect through the end of the fiscal year caused the cancellation of planned events and projects that involve face-to-face encounters.

-Management's Discussion and Analysis For the fiscal year ended June 30, 2020
+Management's Discussion and Analysis For the fiscal year ended June 30, 2021